eliainnocenti/WebApplications-Material/Laboratories/lab04-API-server/API.md

 * `POST /api/films/change-rating`
 * Description: Change the rating value of an existing film.
 If the provided delta yields a result <1 or >5, the value is clipped to 1 or 5.
 If the rating is not yet set, the API will return an error.
+* Security: Validates the `id` and ensures the new rating is within the valid range.
 * Request body: desired variation of the rating

 ``` JSON